noahhefner/website/content/posts/python-containerization/index.md

 ## Take Three - Speeding Up Dependency Downloads

-So far, we have used `pip` to fetch all the dependencies for our virtual environment.
-While `pip` does get the job done, it is slow and inefficient.
-One way we can speed up our build time is by speeding up the dependency downloads.
+So far, we’ve used `pip` to install all the dependencies in our virtual environment.
+While `pip` gets the job done, it can be slow and inefficient.
+One effective way to speed up build times is to accelerate dependency installation.

-Enter [`uv`](https://docs.astral.sh/uv/). `uv` is a modern Python project management utility developed by [Astral](https://astral.sh/) that replaces `pip`, `pip-tools`, `pipx`, `poetry`, `pyenv`, `twine`, `virtualenv`, and more.
+Enter [`uv`](https://docs.astral.sh/uv/). `uv` is a modern Python project management utility developed by [Astral](https://astral.sh/) that consolidates and replaces tools like `pip`, `pip-tools`, `pipx`, `poetry`, `pyenv`, `twine`, `virtualenv`, and more.
 Astral claims that `uv` is "10-100x faster than `pip`."
-By swapping `pip` for `uv`, our Python dependencies will be downloaded much faster and our image build time should go down significantly.
-(Even if you aren't containerizing your Python application, `uv` is much more ergonomic from a developer experience perspective than traditional tools.)
+By swapping `pip` for `uv`, dependencies install much faster, and build times shrink significantly.
+(Even if you aren't containerizing your Python application, `uv` is, in my opinion, much more ergonomic from a developer experience perspective than traditional tools.)

-To replace `pip` with `uv` in our Dockerfile, we can rebase our Dockerfile onto one of [Astrals Docker images](https://docs.astral.sh/uv/guides/integration/docker/#available-images).
-For this article, we will use `ghcr.io/astral-sh/uv:python3.13-alpine` which is essentially the `python:3.13-alpine` image with `uv` installed on top.
+To use `uv` in our Dockerfile, we can start from one of [Astral's Docker images](https://docs.astral.sh/uv/guides/integration/docker/#available-images).
+For this article, we'll use `ghcr.io/astral-sh/uv:python3.13-alpine` which is essentially the `python:3.13-alpine` image with `uv` preinstalled.

-Here's what our `Dockerfile` looks like after the update:
+Here's the updated `Dockerfile`:

 ```dockerfile
 # take_3/Dockerfile